 A country road led into the post-town of Agematsu.
 There were some nice old houses here, and it seemed like a nice village.
 In just about every window of every house were pictures of a sumo wrestler.
-It was quite striking, and later on I googled and found out that a local wrestler named Sekiwake Mitakeumi had just won a major national tournament.
+It was quite striking, and later on I googled and found out that a local wrestler named Mitakeumi who competes in the top sumo division.
 The people from Agematsu must be very proud of him.

 In Agematsu there was a small festival going on, and there were some food stands.
 We bought a skewer with garlic chicken, and two buns stuffed with seaweed.
 The locals seemed very pleased to have some foreigners stop by.
 After this we caught the train to Suhara, our stop for the night.

 Suhara is a pretty little post-town where the main street is lined with traditional buildings.
 Along this street is a traditional Japanese minshuku (guesthouse), and we had rented it for the night.
 No, no, you say, you booked a room in the minshuku.
 No, I say, we booked the whole thing, all seven rooms.
 The owner does not run the place like an inn where dinner and breakfast are served, but rather it’s run like a vacation rental where you meet the owner to get the key and meet again for check-out.

 The inside of the minshuku was like a museum: a firepit, ricepaper screens, and tatami mats on the floor.
 The place was soaked in history, and we could only imagine the travelers who would have stayed here in days long gone by.
 It’s definitely one of the most special places we’ve stayed in our travels.
 In an annex at the back were a modern kitchen and bathroom.